jfilhoGN/convert-brl-btc-market/README.md

 ## Features

 - **Real-time Conversion**: Fetches the latest BTC/BRL exchange rate from the CoinGecko API.
-- **Easy-to-Use**: Simple command-line interface for quick conversions.
+- **Easy-to-Use**: Simple interface using Streamlit to view the convert values and create a QRCode using your public wallet key.
 - **Lightweight**: Minimal dependencies and fast execution.

 ---